tclssg/tclssg/README.md

 | hideFooter | 0/1 | Disable the "Powered by" footer.
 The copyright notice, if enabled, is still displayed. |
 | showUserComments | 0/1 | Enable comments using the comment engine specified in `commentsEngine`. |

-The following variables only have affect blog posts:
+These variables only affect blog posts:

 | Variable name | Example value(s) | Description |
 |---------------|------------------|-------------|